SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Architecture

 \subsection{Overview of SAMP}

+In this section, we mainly introduce four modules of SAMP as shown in Figure~\ref{fig:samp_arch}: Tokenizer, Embedding, Encoder and Downstream Target, and some innovative features make it stand out from other similar works.

-\textbf{Tokenizer:} SAMP is a task-oriented and end-to-end inference library, which has a complete Chinese word segmentation module that supports multi-granularity tokenization, such as character-based tokenization, wordpiece tokenization and general BertTokenizer.
+\textbf{Tokenizer:} SAMP is a task-oriented and end-to-end inference library, which has a complete word segmentation module for Chinese and English that supports multi-granularity tokenization, such as character-based tokenization, wordpiece tokenization and general BertTokenizer.
 This module is implemented by C++ programming language and multi-thread processing methodology.
-Compared with some implementations of Python in similar inference libraries, it has faster speed in preprocessing.
+So, its processing is faster than some Python programming language implementations in similar inference libraries.

 \textbf{Embedding:} Current embedding method proposed by BERT \citep{devlin2018bert} is constructed by summing the corresponding token, segment, and position embeddings, which is implemented by previous work (e.g. FasterTransformer) through three independent operation kernels.
-We fuse these three operators into one kernel to reduce CUDA kernel calls of Embedding, as shown in Figure~\ref{fig:samp_arch}.
+We fuse these three operators into one kernel (Embedding Kernel) to reduce CUDA kernel calls, as shown in Figure~\ref{fig:samp_arch}.

 \textbf{Encoder:} SAMP selects Transformer \citep{vaswani2017attention} as the basic component in Encoder module.
-Our innovative features about how to quantitatively balance the accuracy and latency performance of FP16 and INT8 are mainly realized in this module, and we propose an accuracy-decay-aware allocation algorithm to obtain best speedup of mixed-precision while ensuring the required accuracy automatically.
+Our innovative features about how to quantitatively balance the accuracy and latency performance of FP16 and INT8 are mainly realized in this module, and we propose an \textbf{Accuracy-Decay-Aware allocation} algorithm to obtain best speedup of mixed-precision while ensuring the required accuracy automatically.
 At the same time, the fusion improvements of quantization operators are also implemented in this module.

-\textbf{Downstream Task:} SAMP supports a lot of models in NLP downstream tasks, including classification, multi-label, named entity recognition, text matching and so on.
-These capabilities are implemented in this module.
+\textbf{Downstream Target:} SAMP supports a lot of models in NLP downstream tasks, including classification, multi-label, named entity recognition, text matching and so on.
+These capabilities and customization are implemented in Target module.